ExitValue.ai

 Beverage M&A is a category-driven market.
 Spirits trade at one set of multiples, craft beer at a very different one, and non-alcoholic functional beverages somewhere in between.
 The category determines the buyer universe (Constellation, Diageo, Suntory for spirits; ABInBev, Molson Coors for beer; Coca-Cola, Pepsi, Keurig Dr Pepper for non-alc), and each buyer universe has its own discipline on what it will pay.

-Craft Beer (4-7x EBITDA, Compressed Post-2018)
+Craft Beer (platform-tier earnings multiples, Compressed Post-2018)

 What changed: distribution access tightened, retail shelf space stopped growing, consumer preferences shifted toward seltzer and non-alc, and the strategic buyers (ABInBev's High End, Heineken, Constellation) became much more disciplined after absorbing major losses on prior acquisitions.
 Today's craft beer buyers want differentiated brands with regional pricing power, sustainable distribution, and production capacity that doesn't require a major capex catch-up.